juju/docs/src/en/charms-bundles.md

 The bundle shows as only missing machine 2 now, which makes sense.

-The target bundle can also reside within in the online Charm Store.
+The target bundle can also reside within the online Charm Store.
 In that case you would simply reference the bundle name, such as 'wiki-simple':

 ```bash
 juju diff-bundle wiki-simple